ustwo/ustwo.com-frontend/docs/DOCKER-SOURCE.md

-# Docker Machine
+# Docker Source with Virtualbox

-Before the Docker native client we used docker-machine.
+Before the Docker native client we installed docker with homebrew.
 Here are the steps for this original setup process.

 ## Docker dependencies